keu/docs/astro/cli/astro-deployment-variable-create.md

 hide_table_of_contents: true
 ---

-For a given Deployment on Astro, create environment variables via the Astro CLI by supplying either a key and value pair or a file (e.g. `.env`) with a list of keys and values.
-This command is functionally identical to creating an environment variable via the Cloud UI.
-For more information, see [Set Environment Variables on Astro](environment-variables.md).
+For a given Deployment on Astro, create environment variables in the Astro CLI by supplying either a key and value pair or a file (for example, `.env`) with a list of keys and values.
+This command is functionally identical to creating an environment variable in the Cloud UI.
+See [Set Environment Variables on Astro](environment-variables.md).

 ## Usage